torsday/notebook/finagle.md

 *From: [Twitter](http://twitter.github.io/finagle)*

 > Finagle is an extensible RPC system for the JVM, used to construct high-concurrency servers.
 Finagle implements uniform client and server APIs for several protocols, and is designed for high performance and concurrency.
-Most of Finagle’s code is protocol agnostic, simplifying the implementation of new protocols.
+Most of Finagle’s code is **protocol agnostic**, simplifying the implementation of new protocols.

 > Finagle is written in Scala, but provides both Scala and Java idiomatic APIs.

--   protocol agnostic

 ---